valu-digital/wp-graphql-offset-pagination/docs/custom-sql-tutorial.md

         }

         $meta_key = 'example';
+        // 🛑 Do not forget to escape user input data!
         $prioritize = esc_sql($query->query_vars['prioritize']);

         // Create join for the meta field.
 We use a custom alias for the join so